Tin Men: Production

 Steve Buscemi auditioned for a role.

 Music

-The group Fine Young Cannibals appears as the house band in a nightclub in the film and contributed songs to the film's soundtrack, including the future US #1 "Good Thing".
+The group Fine Young Cannibals appears as the house band in a nightclub in the film and contributed four songs to the film's soundtrack, including "Good Thing", which would go on to hit number one on the US Billboard Hot 100 two years later.

 Reception

 Tin Men received positive reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 75 out of 100, based on 13 critics, indicating "generally favorable" reviews.